AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/creating-calculated-columns.md

 1. For certain types of columns, a little more info is needed to properly create the column:
     * **For One to Many (joined) and Many to One (aggregate) columns**, you need to select the tables and columns.
-    * **For a Same Table calculation**, you need to select the desired date field from the dropdown menu.
+    * **For a Same Table calculation**, you need to select the desired date field from the dropdown.

-If you are creating a One to Many (joined) or Many to One (aggregate) column, you need to select a pathway to connect the two tables.
+If you are creating a **One to Many** (joined) or **Many to One** (aggregate) column, you need to select a pathway to connect the two tables.
 In this step, you can either use an existing path or create a new one.

 >[!NOTE]
 >
->Remember to properly define the table as either many or one!**
+>Remember to properly define the table as either many or one!

 * If desired, you can apply [filters](../../data-user/reports/ess-manage-data-filters.md) to the new column.
 * When finished, click **Save**.

 That is it!
 Your new column will appear in the current table with a Pending status.
 After the next update completes, your column will be available for use in metrics and reports.